apeunit/neueux/content/articles/03_recovery.md

 In an effort to provide a better user experience during the backup process and higher security overall, some wallets have adopted a "social recovery" process.
 With social recovery, users won't have to write down a seed phrase.
 Instead, users appoint guardians to their wallets.

-These guardians can be:
+These guardians can be other devices, friends and family, aswell as third-party providers.

-* Another device of the user, a laptop, for example.
-* Friends and family.
-* A third-party provider.

 If the wallet is lost, the user can ask the guardians to reinstate the wallet on another device.
 To do that, guardians just have to sign a transaction, similar to a normal cryptocurrency transfer.